FAFSA Simplification

 • You, the student, will be inviting your contributors to provide consent to the IRS via the FAFSA

-• If there are one or more Contributors that do not provide consent, the student will be ineligible for most federal (and possibly state) financial aid
+• If there are one or more contributors that do not provide consent, the student will be ineligible for most federal (and possibly state) financial aid

 • We have not yet heard about the new state requirements.